Dental Emergencies Union Grove, WI

 - Heating pads may be used for jaw pain.

 - If a broken tooth has a sharp edge, cotton can be placed over it to protect soft tissues in your mouth.

 We are here to help!
-Please contact your dentist if you have any emergency condition.
+Please contact your dentist if you have any emergency conditions.

 Imagine Smiling With the Radiance of a Beautiful Smile!